anshulpaigwar/GndNet/README.md

 ## Contribution

-We Welcome you in contributing to this repo, and feel free to contact us for any potential bugs and issues.
+We welcome you for contributing to this repo, and feel free to contact us for any potential bugs and issues.

 ## References
----

 [1] L. Rummelhard, A. Paigwar, A. Nègre and C. Laugier, "Ground estimation and point cloud segmentation using SpatioTemporal Conditional Random Field," 2017 IEEE Intelligent Vehicles Symposium (IV), Los Angeles, CA, 2017, pp. 1105-1110, doi: 10.1109/IVS.2017.7995861.

 [2] Behley, J., Garbade, M., Milioto, A., Quenzel, J., Behnke, S., Stachniss, C., & Gall, J. (2019).
 SemanticKITTI: A dataset for semantic scene understanding of lidar sequences.
 In Proceedings of the IEEE International Conference on Computer Vision (pp. 9297-9307).